vsmid/htmlhammer/README.md

 `customElement(tagName, provider, type)`

 - `tagName` - custom element tag name
-- `provider` - plain JS object with lifecycle functions and props implementations.
-See under [Lifecycle and reserved props](#lifecycle-and-reserved-props).
+- `provider` - plain JS object with lifecycle functions and properties.
+See under [Lifecycle and reserved properties](#lifecycle-and-reserved-properties).
 - `type` - optional, function reference to one of htmlhammer's functions (e.q. div, a, table etc.).
 Use when you want to extend existing html element, e.q.
 HTMLDivElement.

-### Lifecycle and reserved props
+### Lifecycle and reserved properties

 - postConstruct
 - connectedCallback